WENLU-W/WENLU-W.github.io/docs/_posts/2021-01-01-ai4genomics.md

 ---

 ## Adversarial Removal of Population Bias in Genomics Phenotype Prediction

-**Removing population stratification bias in genotype–phenotype prediction using adversarial training.**

-Population structure is a major confounding factor in genomic prediction.
 We propose a general-purpose adversarial framework that learns phenotype-relevant features while explicitly removing population-related information from the latent representation.

 ---